jpittis/toxiproxy-haskell/README.md

                 logrus.Warn("Version: Failed to write response to client", err)
 ````

-## Stack

 Currently using stack nigtly to have access to servant 12.0.
+Switch to stable.